MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 To install *node.js*:

-1. Navigate to [node.js](https://nodejs.org), from your web browser, .
+1. Navigate to [node.js](https://nodejs.org), from your web browser.

 2. Download the latest recommended MSI installer.